-Williamstown-Lanesborough Public Schools welcomes student with diverse backgrounds and cultural experiences.
+Mount Greylock School District welcomes students with diverse backgrounds and cultural experiences.

-The English Language Learner Program in Williamstown-Lanesborough Public Schools ensures students with limited English proficiency have access to educational opportunities by providing services that assist these students with the attainment of English language proficiency, develop high levels of academic attainment in English, and meet the same state wide standards of achievement that all students are expected to meet.
+The English Language Learner Program in the Mount Greylock Public Schools ensures students with limited English proficiency have access to educational opportunities by providing services that assist them with the attainment of English language proficiency, develop high levels of academic attainment to be college ready, and meet the same statewide standards of achievement that all students are expected to meet.

-The ESL program design follows state recommendation and guidelines for time allocations for different proficiency levels and ages for ELL students.
+The ESL program design follows state recommendations and guidelines for time allocations for different proficiency levels and ages for ELL students.
 Our program also requires specific curriculum content, guided by state and district standards.
-Title III requires an annual assessment of the English language proficiency of all limited English proficiency (LEP) students in grades K-12 in domains of listening, speaking, reading and writing.
+Title III requires an annual assessment of the English language proficiency of all limited English proficiency (LEP) students in grades K-12 in domains of listening, speaking, reading, and writing.
 LEP students must be assessed on an annual basis to determine individual growth in each domain.
-When a student reaches a level of Fluent English Proficiency Bridging, the student no longer receives supplemental ELL services, but is monitored for two academic years to ensure continued academic progress.
+When a student reaches an overall score on or above a 4.3, and a composite literacy score of 3.9 on their yearly WIDA Access test, the student will be evaluated to be reclassified to FEL status.
+FEL status (Former English Learner) no longer receives supplemental ELL services but is monitored for four academic years to ensure continued academic progress.

 Student progress is reported by the Massachusetts Department of Elementary and Secondary Education in two report forms.

 ACCESS Test – administered in January – February each year.
 This test is annually administered as an accountability measure.
 It is a three-tiered test so that students encounter questions targeted at their current range of English language proficiency.
 Using this test, students are able to show what they know at the time of the test.